 We’ve know that globally, we have la matter of months to start to radically reduce our carbon emissions, or risk a massive negative impact on our way of life.

 The aim of the team behind Zero Emissions Byron is to educate, promote and encourage residents of our Shire into finding out what we can each do to reduce our emissions to zero by 2040.
 (Read all about it in the ZEB 2018-2019 Annual Review.)

 In 2018, it was the Climate Council’s Professor Will Steffen’s wake-up call at Byron Theatre: THE BIG U-TURN AHEAD, Calling Australia to Action on Climate Change.
 He provided a scarily convincing summary of the facts and figures of the climate crisis we’re facing.
 His filmed presentation is available on our website, and is now being translated into German to reach a wide European audience.

 In 2019, we held the first Northern Rivers EV Forum at the Cavanbah Centre, focusing on the massive potential of Electric Vehicles to reduce carbon emissions by around 40% per household.
 As well as a display of the latest EV’s available, a series of experts set the scene for what’s currently happening in the industry.
-The next EV Forum will happen on Saturday, 23 May 2020.
-Details to come.
+The next EV Forum is set to happen on Saturday, 26 September 2020.
+Details to be confirmed.

 ZEB focuses its activities on five sectors: Transport, Energy, Land Use, Waste and Buildings.
 First, we calculated the baseline data on each.
 That is, the actual amount of carbon our Shire emits in each of those sectors.
 Then, working with stakeholders in those sectors, we’re finding the best ways to reduce their emissions – and so creating an emissions-free future.